 According to recent studies, exposure to toxic dust and debris on 9/11 and the months that followed has proven to increase the risk of thyroid cancer and more than 60 different types of cancer and illnesses for first responders, rescue and recovery workers, residents of Downtown Manhattan and other WTC survivors.

 If you or a loved one have been diagnosed with 9/11-related thyroid cancer, or another type of illness you may be eligible for tax-free compensation from the September 11th Victim Compensation Fund (VCF).

 Billions of dollars have already been awarded to those whose health has been impacted by 9/11, including over 1,000 WTC survivors and responders diagnosed with thyroid cancer, but the time limit to file a claim is quickly approaching.

-Gregory Cannata & Associates have helped clients recover more than $300 Million in compensation, including 9/11 cancer payouts for thyroid cancer, from the WTC Victim Compensation Fund.
+Cannata, Hendele & Cannata have helped clients recover more than $300 Million in compensation, including 9/11 cancer payouts for thyroid cancer, from the WTC Victim Compensation Fund.
 Our WTC lawyers are standing by, ready to answer any question you may have about the fund, your eligibility, available benefits, or next steps in the VCF claim filing process.